WSNL

 WSNL (600 AM) is a commercial radio station licensed to Flint, Michigan.
 It is owned by the Christian Broadcasting System and broadcasts a Christian talk and teaching radio format.
 The studios and offices are on Saginaw Street in Flint.

 By day, WSNL is powered at 440 watts.
 At night, power is reduced to 250 watts.
 It uses a directional antenna with a three-tower array.
 The transmitter is on Morrish Road at Grand Blanc Road in Swartz Creek, Michigan.
 Programming is also heard on 250-watt FM translator W293CA at 106.5 MHz in Flint.
+The two stations are collectively known as Christian Talk AM 600 and 106.5 FM.

 Programming

 WSNL carries brokered programming, where hosts buy time on the station and may use their programs to seek donations to their ministries.
 National religious leaders heard on WSNL include David Jeremiah, Charles Stanley, Jim Daly, Joyce Meyer and John MacArthur.

 On weekday afternoons, WSNL carries the family finances program The Ramsey Show with Dave Ramsey.
 Weekday evenings, it airs conservative political talk from Bill O'Reilly.
 Some hours on weekends, WSNL plays Christian contemporary music and Southern Gospel music.